lewis-wow/treasure/README.md

     import Tresr from 'tresr';
     const { ls, ss, defineStorage } = Tresr;

-    ls.name = 'John'; // new item in session storage with key "name" and value "John" console.log(ls.name); // get the item
+    ls.name = 'John'; // new item in localStorage with key "name" and value "John" console.log(ls.name); // get the item
     delete ls.name // remove the item